 One of the most significant benefits of the Special 510(k) program is the accelerated timeline.
 The FDA’s goal is to process these submissions within 30 calendar days of receiving them.
 This is a major difference from the standard 90-day review period for a Traditional 510(k).
 This speed is possible because the review’s scope is narrow—the FDA isn’t re-evaluating your entire device from the ground up.
 To keep the process moving smoothly, it’s essential that your submission is complete and clearly shows how you’ve met all the program’s requirements right from the start.

-What the FDA Looks For
+What Is the FDA Looking For in Your Submission?

 During the review, the FDA concentrates on the methods you used to evaluate your device changes and the results of that evaluation.
 They need to see that you used well-established, scientifically sound protocols to verify and validate the modifications.
 The agency also confirms that your company has robust design control procedures in place.
 They are essentially trusting your internal processes and reviewing your summary of changes and risk analysis instead of digging through raw data.
 They will also verify that you are the legal manufacturer of the original device and that your changes didn’t require new or complex clinical data.